 It happens to the best of us.
-You blithely open your credit report, just to take a look… and encounter something you hadn’t expected to see.
-Fraudulent accounts or activity history is scary enough, but public records can be even more sinister, having far-ranging implications for your ability to get a loan, secure a lease, or even get a job.
+You blithely open your credit report, just to take a look, when you encounter something you hadn’t expected to see.
+Fraudulent accounts or activity history is scary enough.
+But, public records can be even more sinister.
+They have far-ranging implications for your ability to get a loan, secure a lease, or even get a job.

 So what can you do if you find a derogatory public record on your credit report?
 And most importantly, how can you get rid of it?

 - 1 What is a Public Record on Your Credit Report?